-We Tested Microwave Popcorns, and This Is the Best One
+We Tasted 7 Microwave Popcorns & This Is the Best!

 What is a night in on the couch without microwave popcorn?
 There's nothing quite as relaxing as listening to the kernels pop while queuing up a movie on a Saturday night.
 The popcorn section of the snack aisle in the grocery store is packed with options, each promising the most butter or the most realistic butter flavor.
 So how do you find the best option?